Payne-in-Bahrain/u2_homework_express_intro_lab/README.md

 ```

 Lastly, let's install ejs as a dependency for our app:

 ```
 npm i ejs
 ```

 Awesome!
 If everything is set up correctly you should still see the "Welcome to Jasmi's!" message when navigating to localhost:3000.

 Now for the fun bit.

-We're going to create a data folder and within that we're going to create a jasmi-menu file/module that exports the data for our app.
+We're going to create a data folder and within that we're going to create a jasmi-menu.js file/module that exports the data for our app.

 Run the following two commands in your integrated terminal: